ItokawaK/MoNaS/README.md

 1. The resulted bam files are sorted, removed PCR duplicates, and indexed with `samtools sort`, `rmdup` and `index`, respectively.

-1. Each indexed bam file are processed with `freebayes` or `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions analyzed.
+1. Each indexed bam file are processed with `freebayes` or `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions to be analyzed. `freebayes` processes all bam files as single run, but multithreaded by dividing the region of interest into many sub-regions (exons) which will be integrated in single `out.vcf` file at the end.

-1. Annotates amino acid changes by `bcftools csq -p a -l` using information in **ref.gff3**.
+1. Annotates the `out.vcf` for amino acid changes by `bcftools csq -p a -l` using information in **ref.gff3** resulting in `out_csq.vcf`.

-1. Finally, human-friendly table describing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated from vcf files.
+1. Finally, human-friendly table `table_with_Mdomcoord.tsv` describing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated from `out_csq.vcf` files.

 Output
 ------
-The output data will look like:
+The output directly will look like:

 ```bash
   out_dir/ # your specified name